Hurricane Jeanne: Haiti

 The World Health Organization (WHO) and Pan American Health Organization (PAHO) worked together to coordinate medical needs, providing personnel to assist local health departments and other humanitarian agencies.
 Teams from Médecins Sans Frontières, Cuba, and Argentina operated four field hospitals in Gonaïves, while Médecins du Monde opened a medical center.
 The Canadian and Norwegian Red Cross set up an emergency field hospital while also repairing one of the city's damaged hospitals.
 A team of Mexican health workers flew to Haiti to help with animal and bug control, as well as other illnesses.
 By October 18, health access in Gonaïves improved to the levels before the floods.
 A day later, emergency relief activities ended, although thousands of people remained homeless.
 The French Red Cross set up a water station capable of producing 30000 l of clean water each day.
 There were 20 water distribution sites by mid-October.
+Beginning mid-November, the Haitian Ministry of Health conducted a 37-day study of sick patients in Gonaïves, assisted by the United States Centers for Disease Control and Prevention.
+Although the survey did not detect any outbreaks of mosquito-borne diseases, the study detected the first two cases of West Nile virus in the country.
 UNICEF, or the UN's Children's Fund, helped restore 50 schools by the start of the 2005 school year.
-The World Bank International Development Agency provided more than $19 million toward the Emergency Recovery and Disaster Risk Management Project, which helped improved Haiti's capacity to manage natural disasters.
-In July 2005, the Inter-American Development Bank provided a $27.1 million loan to help farmers along the Rivière la Quinte by providing seeds and soil management.